feifang1/feifang/_pages/about.md

 What's new
 ======
-* 11/08/2020: Presentation "Uniform Regret bound for Quantile Regression Tree Process in Online learning" in INFORMS.
+* 11/08/2020: Presentation "A uniform Regret bound for Quantile Regression Tree Process in Online learning" in INFORMS.

 * Fall 2020: Teaching EGRMGMT 580 “Decision Models".

-* 08/06/2020: Presentation "Uniform Regret bound for Quantile Regression Tree Process in Online learning" in session "Modern Machine Learning" in JSM.
+* 08/06/2020: Presentation "A uniform Regret bound for Quantile Regression Tree Process in Online learning" in session "Modern Machine Learning" in JSM.

 Publications
 ------